Kururupepe/clases-fullstack/README.md

 # clases-fullstack
-this is where my fullstack mini projects go
+this is where my fullstack projects go